nguyenthinhit996/blog/page/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to go on a date with me :)
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Peter, I came to earth to acquire knowledge and share it with everyone here.

-- I rock a great mustache
+I love everything in the world. from the small to the big.
+I like to travel by motorbike and see everything grows.
+Life begins with a small thing.
+Because i really like the song Little Thing Called Love of Ronan Keating.
-- I'm extremely loyal to my family
+Let's enjoy with me ,life is still beautiful.
+Never give up your studies if you are still alive.

 What else do you need?

-### My story
+Please tell me if you want.
+Contact me through social media below.

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Thanks Have a nice day!